No items found.

 If a female character in the early modern period was to talk about whether women might ever have equal rights to men, for example, this would be a kind of dramatic irony.

 Or characters in 1913 wondering if there would ever be such a thing as a world war.
 This creates a dramatic irony on a grander, almost cosmic level.
+Kurt Vonnegut’s Slaughterhouse-Five involves a main character who travels in time, creating plenty of examples of dramatic irony when made aware of what will happen in the future.

-Dramatic irony in Literary Fiction
+Dramatic irony in literary fiction

-In a literary or experimental novel, you might even use dramatic irony to wink in a meta-fictional way to the reader, winking that the characters aren’t aware they’re fictional.
+In a literary or experimental novel, you might even use dramatic irony to wink in a meta-fictional way to the reader: winking that the characters aren’t aware they’re fictional.

-Although this is something of a cliché, so I’m not necessarily recommending it, if a character says ‘You couldn’t write this!’ – that’s dramatic irony.
+Although this is something of a cliché, so I’m not necessarily recommending it, if a character says ‘You couldn’t write this!’—that’s dramatic irony.
 (And if a character were to start speaking about dramatic irony, that would also be an instance of dramatic irony!)

 In any genre, having shifts in setting, time, point of view, or which group of characters we’re following can create opportunities for dramatic irony, as the reader is made privy to information another character doesn’t know.